Fokker S.14 Machtrainer: Operational history

 During October 1955, the Machtrainer entered service with the Royal Netherlands Air Force; deliveries of the type continued until November 1956.
 Only 19 of the 20 aircraft ordered by the RNLAF entered service, one being destroyed in a fatal crash in the United States while being used by Fokker as a demonstrator prior to delivery.
 The S.14 fleet was in use for over a decade, during which a second aircraft was lost in a fatal crash in 1964.
+The S.14 crashed near Heenvliet, Zeeland with the loss of two crew on May 28, 1964.

 Of the original production run, two aircraft were lost in accidents; the remainder were scrapped in the years following their withdrawal during the late 1960s.
 Three still exist today including the original prototype (K-1, PH-XIV), which was operated by the Nationaal Luchtvaartlaboratorium (NLL), located at Amsterdam Airport Schiphol, until retirement in March 1966.
 It was then displayed at the Aviodome museum at Schiphol before moving to the new Aviodrome museum at Lelystad Airport by 2003.

 The production aircraft L-11 is preserved at the Dutch National Military Museum at the former Soesterberg Air Base.
 L-17 is undergoing renovation.
 There was a fourth, L-18, which was positioned besides one of the entrances at Fokker facility at Ypenburg, but this aircraft was scrapped during 1994 at the same time as the site was being closed down.